Skip to Main Content

 Step 1: Discover Why Your Current and Prospective Donors Want to Give

 Once your team has a good grasp on your collective “why,” talk to constituents about how they came to support your cause.
 If you don’t already have this information, consider conducting a donor survey.
-Ask about their original motivation to donate, what other causes or nonprofits they support, if they volunteer, and any other questions that can provide insight into their relationship with your cause.
+Ask donors about their original motivation to donate, what other causes or nonprofits they support, if they volunteer, and any other questions that can provide insight into their relationship with your cause.

-To engage prospects who have not yet given to your nonprofit, take a look at other organizations with similar causes.
+To engage prospects who have not yet given to your nonprofit, look at other organizations with similar causes.
 How do they communicate what they do?
 Is it more streamlined or more descriptive?
 Think about how you can differentiate yourself.

 Step 2: Talk To Your Beneficiaries